dado3212/wix-inventory/README.md

 # wix-inventory
-A Python script for uploading to Wix and syncing to Instagram
+A Python script for uploading to Wix and syncing to Instagram.

 ## Initial Install
 Check out this repo and run the following commands to install the necessary Python libraries: